guptakaran11/grasskode-website/content/post/travel/2019-cambodia-part-2.md

   <em>Walking around Phnom Penh</em>
 </div>

 There were quite a few interesting episodes during our walk around town with Papa and Chachu.
 During one such walk, Papa started talking to a kid who was carrying a shoe.
 He somehow convinced the child (they were speaking different languages) to give him the shoe.
 The kid then proceeded to get all the belongings of his family from a nearby tuk-tuk and pile it in front of Papa.
 Chachu was clicking photos all this while.
 Parul and I were standing in a corner amused and afraid of how the parents would react.
-After a while someone did come looking for the kids and frowned at the mess.
+After a while someone did come looking for the kid and frowned at the mess.
 We got away as innocent tourists. :joy:

 ### Apsara Dance

 Another highlight of the trip was the **Apsara Dance**.
 [Cambodian Living Arts](https://www.cambodianlivingarts.org/) perform the dance at the National Museum in Phnom Penh.
 I had missed this the last time I was in Phnom Penh.
 I had discarded it as yet another touristy thing but it proved to be quite a treat.
 I thoroughly enjoyed it and I think the others liked it as well.
+Chachu had a gala time shooting the entire performance on his camera.

 <div class="postimg">
   <div class="grid">